mikecinnamon/MLearning/[ML-21] Example - The dogs vs cats data set.md

 We instantiate a VGG16 model.
 Note the choices made:

 * The argument `weights='imagenet'` specifies that the initial parameter values are those obtained from training the model with the ImageNet data.
-We can update them in the training process or not (see below).
-We can also update only a subset (typically those of the last layers).
+We can update them in the training process, or freeze them, which is what we do in this example.
+We can also update only a subset of the weights (typically those from the last layers), as proposed later .

 * The model can be seen as a convolutional base plus a densely connected classifier on top.
 With the argument `include_top=False`, this classifier, which would return probabilities for the 1,000 ImageNet classes, is discarded.